libero/reviewer/README.md

 make local_ci
 ```

-NOTE: Ensure that the `.scripts` folder is now updated with the git submoule commands.
+NOTE: Ensure that the `.scripts` folder is now updated with the git submodule commands.

 ## Documentation